ctrlmaniac/sidebar/README.md

 A jQuery plugin that allows to *create a side nav* as in modern mobile apps.
 It aims to *simplicity* so that *everybody can use it* no matter if expert programmers or not.

 ## Latest Release
-* **v2.0.0** (2016-07-26):
+* **v2.0.1** (2016-07-26):
   * Improved options list.
   * Fix the multiple instances bug.
-  * Add the ability to set custom functions to run when/after all the animations are triggered. [#21](https://github.com/simple-sidebar/simpler-sidebar/issues/21).
+  * Add the ability to set custom functions to run when/after all the animations are triggered. [#21](https://github.com/simple-sidebar/simpler-sidebar/issues/21)-[#22](https://github.com/simple-sidebar/simpler-sidebar/pull/22).
   * Add the ability to scroll the page when the sidebar is opened. [#16](https://github.com/simple-sidebar/simpler-sidebar/issues/16).
-  * Add more detailed docs stored in the [doc](https://github.com/simple-sidebar/simpler-sidebar/doc) folder.
+  * Add more detailed and improved docs stored in the [doc](https://github.com/simple-sidebar/simpler-sidebar/tree/master/doc) folder.

-Before updating your local simpler-sidebar package, be sure to read the [changelog](https://github.com/simple-sidebar/simpler-sidebar/doc/changelogs/v2.0.0.md). **Upgrading without migrating will broke your scripts**.
+Before updating your local simpler-sidebar package, be sure to read the [changelog](https://github.com/simple-sidebar/simpler-sidebar/blob/master/doc/changelogs). **Upgrading without migrating will broke your scripts**.

 ## Navigate
 - [Download](#download)